 The average student load is 12 to 16 units per semester.
 The maximum load allowed during a regular term is 19 units, or 16 units for a student on probation.
 A unit load above 18 is allowed only for the most urgent reasons and requires counselor approval.
-8 units is the maximum in which a student may register during a summer term without counselor approval.
+Students may register for up to 8 units during the summer term without counselor approval.